-It would probably look luxurious in different setting , but in the middle of nowhere, surrounded by pretty much nothing it looked so odd.
+It would probably look luxurious in different settings.
+But in the middle of nowhere, surrounded by pretty much nothing it looked so odd.
 We could see 5-7 of this fairytale houses in a row and then just road and fields.
 It was not even like a village cuz there would be no other buildings just this huge houses.
 I also noticed them in bigger towns as well.
 It was still very spectacular to look at them.

-This guy was impaling people through their rectum all the way up ( I once saw this brutal documentary where scientists were testing if it was possible that the victims of this kind of piecing could actually survive several days while being impaled as legends tell (spoiler alert – they could but it required a great amount of skills)), dipping bread in his enemies blood while dining near their dead bodies
+This guy was impaling people through their rectum all the way up.
+I once saw this brutal documentary where scientists were testing if it was possible that the victims of this kind of piecing could actually survive several days while being impaled as legends tell.
+Spoiler alert – they could but it required a great amount of skills.
+Dracula was also famous for dipping bread in his enemies blood while dining near their dead bodies

 I once saw this documentary explaining why legend of vampires came from countries like Romania or Bulgaria.
-I don’t remember the dates or name of the plague but to explain it simply, somehow dead people were not actually dead and they were waking up in their graves and dying horrible death.
+I don’t remember the dates or name of the plague but to explain it simply.
+Somehow dead people were not actually dead and they were waking up in their graves and dying horrible death.
 People found out.